lukehoang1905/social-platform-mongo-express/README.md

 ### Managing friend relationship (FriendFlow)

-1. Authenticated user can make friend request to other
+1. Authenticated user can make friend request to other ✅
-2. Authenticated user can see list of friend
+2. Authenticated user can see list of friend ✅
-3. Authenticated user can accept or reject a friend request
+3. Authenticated user can accept or reject a friend request ✅
-4. Authenticated user can see a list of all request receive
+4. Authenticated user can see a list of all request receive ✅
-5. Author can see a list of all request sent
+5. Author can see a list of all request sent ✅
-6. Author of Request can cancel the request
+6. Author of Request can cancel the request✅
-7. Friend can unfriend
+7. Friend can unfriend✅

 ### CRUD post with friend only access (PostFlow)